 Obviously the reason why we have these policies is to establish the value of a David Seacord original artwork via a market-driven transparent competitive process, which is the gold standard for establishing art value.
 We feel this is in the longterm interest of both the artist AND the collector.

 Further, any collector wishing to bypass all potential competition may do so by tripling our reserve suggestion and offering that amount.
 Barring the most unusual of circumstances, your 3X Reserve offer will be accepted without competition-- unless a competition is already in existence.
 In that case, a 3x Reserve offer is incorporated into the existent competition.

 HOW TO MAKE AN OFFER

 STEP 1 -

-If you're interested in making an offer or bid for any of the artworks herein so designated as AVAILABLE, please use our "Inquire About or Offer A Winning Bid" form for that purpose.
-If you are interested in any artwork that is not designated as available (I.e., art in the Legacy galleries), please use the same form to inquire about it.
+If you're interested in making an offer, please use our "Inquire About or Make an Offer" form for that purpose.
+If you are interested in any artwork that is NOT designated as available (i.e., art in the Legacy Galleries), please use the same form to inquire about it.

 STEP 2 -

 Fill out the form and all required information and send it to us.